 The Decade of Prosperity

-Many factors came together to produce the '50s boom.
-The GI Bill gave veterans an affordable college education, providing a pool of highly-educated employees to the work force.
-Cheap oil from U.S. wells fueled industry.
-Advances in science and technology improved productivity, while competitors in Europe and Asia were still recovering from World War II.
+The GI Bill gave veterans an affordable college education, providing a pool of highly educated employees to the work force.
+Cheap oil from U.S. wells fueled industry while advances in science and technology improved productivity.

 Eisenhower's Middle Way

-Democrats were demanding increases in defense spending in order to counter the Soviet threat.
-Eisenhower used his background as an experienced military leader to reassure the nation that the defense budget did not need to be increased.
-He also fought tax cuts if they threatened to grow a government debt.
+Democrats demanded increases in defense spending to counter the Soviet threat.
+As an experienced military leader, Eisenhower reassured the nation that the defense budget did not need to be increased.

 The Rise of Consumerism